Bay St. Louis, Mississippi

 Bay St. Louis is a city in and the county seat of Hancock County, Mississippi, in the United States.
-Located on the Gulf Coast on the west side of the Bay of St. Louis, it is part of the Gulfport–Biloxi Metropolitan Statistical Area.
-As of 2010, Bay St. Louis’ population was 9,260.
+Located on the Gulf Coast on the west side of the Bay of St. Louis, it is part of the Gulfport-Biloxi metropolitan area.
+The population was 9,284 at the 2020 census, up from 9,260 at the 2010 census.

 History

 The first European settlers in this area were French colonists, whose culture still influences the small city and who imported enslaved people from Africa.
 A Louisiana Creole population developed, featuring people of color as well as white colonists of largely French descent.

 The county was organized by European Americans, who named it after John Hancock, who was a Founding Father of the United States.
 While more Protestant Americans migrated into this area after Indian Removal in the 1830s, there are still many Catholic families, some dating to both African and French ancestors of the colonial era.
 Roman Catholic schools still draw area students.